Your health often tops New Year's resolution lists each year, but remember to include your credit card health as part of

 Of course, stuff happens; perhaps you have a budget now, but you ran up some serious credit card debt before and you're still trying to dig out from underneath it.
 In that case, focus on balance transfer cards to pay off accrued debt.

-Another way to make a difference in the new year is by being proactive.
+Another way to make a difference in the New Year is by being proactive.
 If you know you're going to make a large purchase, find a 0 percent introductory deal.
 Numerous credit cards offer 0 interest introductory periods on purchases.
-Try the Wells Fargo Cash Wise Visa® Card, which offers a 0 percent APR on purchases for 12 months on purchases and balance transfers (fees apply), then a 16.24%-28.24% Variable APR; balance transfers made within 120 days qualify for the intro rate and fee.
+Try the Wells Fargo Cash Wise Visa® Card, which has a 0% intro APR for 12 months on purchases and balance transfers (fees apply), then a 16.24%-28.24% Variable APR; balance transfers made within 120 days qualify for the intro rate and fee.
 This gives you a little room to pay off that large purchase over time without penalty.

 2. Protect your identity

 All but gone are the days of paper travelers checks and cash when traveling.
 Many savvy adventurers now use credit cards; in the unfortunate event that you lose them, your hard-earned travel fund isn't lost forever like it is if cash goes missing.
-Still, be forewarned: Credit cards alone will not keep your money - or identity - safe.
+Still, be forewarned: Credit cards alone can not keep your money--or identity--safe.

 Make sure you're smart about choosing a reputable bank's ATM and that you track your spending as you go so you're aware of any fraud immediately.
 Let your banks know when you're traveling and where, so they don't decline charges for possible fraud.
 Thinking of using the hotel's computer to print your boarding pass?
 Don't forget to clear your history so it's not available to others when you're done.
 Store belongings in your hotel room safe.
 Bottom line: Know where your personal information is and guard it from prying eyes.

 3. Evaluate whether your credit card still meets your needs